“From Chronically Ill and Depressed to Vibrantly Alive”

 Me as a Food and Mood Coach:

 There are two causes for chronic digestive disorders.
-Food and Stress (sometimes called lifestyle).
+Food and Mood which accumulate into lifestyle.

-I coach on the mental and emotional drama that comes up around following protocol.
+I coach on the mental and emotional drama that creates stress and damages our guts.

 The big mystery that plagues digestive disorders is the stress piece.